 It’s important to note that extraction and refinement are two different processes and they are done in very different ways.
 The refinement process is done after an initial extraction procedure using Supercritical CO2.

-The Distillation method occurs through a process called “short path distillation”, which separates and refines valuable molecules, as well as contaminants, resulting in a clean and practically transparent concentrate.
+Distillation: this method occurs through a process called “short path distillation”, which separates and refines valuable molecules, as well as contaminants, resulting in a clean and practically transparent concentrate.
 In comparison with other refinement means, the distillate is in a level above because it obtains a pure oil of very high potency.
 Here at BAS, we produce CBD and THC distillates with 75-85% potency, in addition to the ultra-premium THC distillate oils that can reach up to 90% potency.

 You may be wondering why the distillation method creates such high potency cannabis oils.
 This is because the boiling points of cannabinoids are very high, causing manufacturers to distill at lower temperatures than in other molecular distillation processes.
 Cannabis distillates, however, are created using a short path distillation technique that differs from a typical solvent extraction.
 Heat vaporizes the cannabinoids, which is then transferred to a cooling system for consolidation and eventual collection into beakers.
 This process is repeated over and over again to create pure cannabinoids without chlorophyll, plant matter, or residual solvents.